Dragon Ball Z: Dead Zone

-Despite continuity inconsistencies, Dead Zone acts as a prelude to the Dragon Ball Z television series and is the only film to get a follow-up within the series, that being the Garlic Jr. arc which takes place between the main Frieza and Android arcs.
+Despite continuity inconsistencies, Dead Zone acts as a prelude to the Dragon Ball Z television series and is the only film to get a follow-up within the series, that being the Garlic Jr. arc which takes place between Frieza and Android arcs.
 The canonicity of this arc is debated as it does not appear in the original manga.

 Plot

-Following his defeat by Goku at the 23rd World Martial Arts Tournament, Piccolo trains alone when he is caught in an ambush by a group of mysterious warriors.
-Chi-Chi, along with her father and son, Gohan, are attacked by the same group while Goku is away fishing.
+Almost five years later after following his defeat by Goku at the 23rd World Martial Arts Tournament, Piccolo Jr. trains alone when he is caught in an ambush by a group of mysterious warriors.
+Chi-Chi, along with her father Ox King and son, Gohan, are attacked by the same group while her husband Goku is away fishing.
 He senses the danger his family faces and returns to find that his son has been abducted.

 The impish Garlic Jr. is responsible for the attack so that he could retrieve the four-star Dragon Ball that was attached to Gohan's hat.
 Garlic Jr. senses an immense power within Gohan, and decides to make him his pupil rather than kill him.
 After gathering the remaining six magical Dragon Balls, Garlic Jr. summons the eternal dragon Shenron and he wishes for immortality.
 Goku prepares to rescue his son when Kami, Earth's guardian, arrives and explains that centuries prior, he and Garlic Jr.'s father, Garlic, competed for the position of Guardian of the Earth and Kami was victorious.
 In revenge, Garlic unleashed a demonic horde onto the Earth until Kami defeated him and ended the invasion.
 Goku proceeds to search for Gohan when he is attacked by the villain's henchmen while Kami faces Garlic Jr.

-Krillin and Piccolo arrive with the latter defeating henchman Sansho while Goku manages to defeat the other two henchmen, Ginger and Nicky.
-Meanwhile, Kami is bested by Garlic Jr. until Goku and Piccolo rescue him.
-With Garlic Jr.'s newly obtained immortality and a new, muscular form, the rivals Goku and Piccolo are forced to work together and are able to eventually defeat him.
-Still possessing disdain for one another and mistakenly believing Garlic Jr. to be dead, Goku and Piccolo prepare to fight when Garlic Jr. opens up a portal into another dimension; a void of darkness known as the Dead Zone.
+Krillin and Piccolo Jr. arrive with the latter defeating henchman Sansho while Goku manages to defeat the other two henchmen, Ginger and Nicky.
+Meanwhile, Kami is bested by Garlic Jr. until Goku and Piccolo Jr. rescue him.
+With Garlic Jr.'s newly obtained immortality and a new, muscular form, Goku and Piccolo Jr. are forced to work together and are able to eventually defeat him.
+Still possessing disdain for one another and mistakenly believing Garlic Jr. to be dead, Goku and Piccolo Jr. prepare to fight when Garlic Jr. opens up a portal into another dimension; a void of darkness known as the Dead Zone.
 Gohan becomes enraged as he witnesses his father and friends in danger and releases his latent power, hurdling Garlic Jr. into his own vortex to be trapped for all eternity.
 Unable to recall the events, Gohan believes that his father defeated Garlic Jr. while Goku realizes his son has amazing hidden potential.
-Piccolo vows to defeat Goku while watching him and his friends depart.
+Piccolo Jr. vows to defeat Goku while watching him and his friends depart while Garlic Jr. tries to find way to escape from the Dead Zone.